Things to Get Rid of in Your Bedroom

 To help to keep things neater, you can use small bins to hold items so you can more quickly put things away each morning before you leave the room.

-10. Anything that causes tension or stress.
+10. Anything that causes tension or stress

 Creating a calm and restful bedroom environment is key to getting a good night’s sleep.
 All it takes is a little decluttering and some mindful choices about the items you bring into your sleeping space.
-By following these tips on things to get rid of in your bedroom, you can create an oasis that supports better sleep and relaxation.